Updated: Mar 12

 Let’s get honest about negative emotions.
 We’ve all had them and in many cases, we are all still having them.
 We all have had reactions to experiences we didn’t like.
 Look at how children react when they are not getting what they want.
 They’re crying usually because it’s their way of communicating that they are not happy.
 When babies grow up the crying changes to screaming, then from screaming to yelling and they oscillate between crying, screaming and yelling.
 All reactions to their circumstances that they deem negative.

-The crying, screaming and yelling are learned behaviours because babies know that this is the way they get attention.
+Crying, screaming and yelling are learned behaviours because babies know that this is the way they get attention.
 Depending on parenting skills and a few life determinants the child then learns to speak and so then they can explain why they are not happy.

 Determinants are the experiences you have had that have moulded you into the person you are.
 Your attitudes and perceptions and who you identify as comes from your environment which includes your home, your parents, siblings, clothes, the food you were served, school and town.
 All of these influences determine your choices to how you navigate life.
 Understanding this fully, you can get a handle on why you have turned out the way you have.
 This is an important step in transforming you from the old you and becoming what you want to be.